-Political purposes include, but also extend beyond, the support of political parties or of those seeking political office.
+According to Indian courts, political purposes include, but also extend beyond, the support of political parties or of those seeking political office.
 Supporting or opposing a change to the law or government policy is a political purpose and not a charitable purpose.
 Also, attempts to sway public opinion on controversial social issues are legitimate and lawful but not charitable.